-Year 4 Information for Parents - Spring Term
+Year 4 Information for Parents - Autumn Term

 Gwybodaeth Blwyddyn Pedwar i Rieni - Tymor y Gwanwyn

 Welcome to Year 4.
 Hopefully this letter will let you know what we are doing in Year 4 this term.